NanderTGA/prettier-s0urce/README.md

 I usually merge commits one-by-one so I can more easily deal with merge conflicts.
 Giant unclear diffs are a pain, especially when git is not aware that I have moved a lot of code around in my own branch and the line numbers differ greatly.
+Also, I would not advise using vscode's 3-way merge editor, as it takes ages to load to then find out it decided to resolve some conflicts behind your back in some wrong way.

 Concretely, merging looks something like this: